CorruptedCas/Anime-Images/README.md

 # Anime

-Using to store anime related images.
+Using to store anime images in json arrays.